Flea Eggs: 10 Questions to Help Identify and Eliminate Them

 Flea eggs look like very tiny grains of rice.
 They are tiny ovals, rarely bigger than 0.5 mm (1/50-inch)—about the size of a grain of sand or salt.
 They can be bright white, off white, or translucent.

-It is common for people to confuse them with dandruff, but there are telltale differences.
+It is common for people to confuse fleas with dandruff, but there are telltale differences.
 Unlike flat flakes of dandruff, which are irregular in shape, flea eggs are uniformly oval-shaped.
-Dandruff sticks to pets’ hair and is hard to remove, whereas these eggs are more slippery and spread easily from place to place.
+Dandruff sticks to pets’ hair and is hard to remove.
+Flea eggs are more slippery and spread easily from place to place.

 Flea Eggs vs. Flea Dirt

-Don’t confuse flea eggs with “flea dirt”—the digested blood that is left as waste from adult fleas.
+Don’t confuse flea eggs with flea dirt—the digested blood that adult fleas leave behind as waste.
 Flea dirt looks more like flecks of black pepper than the salt-like eggs.
 Flea dirt clumps easily and sticks to dogs’ fur and skin.
-Like their eggs, however, flea dirt is an urgent signal that fleas are not far away.
+Like the eggs, flea dirt is an urgent signal that fleas are not far away.

 Can You See Flea Eggs on Dogs and Cats?

-Because they are so tiny, it’s hard to see flea eggs on your pet—especially if they have light-colored fur.
-And, since the eggs fall from animals so easily, pets don’t usually have large numbers of them at one time.
+Because they are so tiny, it’s hard to see flea eggs on your pet—especially if your pet has light-colored fur.
+And, since the eggs fall from animals so easily, pets don’t usually have large numbers of eggs at one time.

 There are a few tricks you can use to confirm whether there are flea eggs on your dog or cat.
-First, having a magnifying glass handy can help you know what you’re looking at.
-Start by checking fleas’ favorite places to hide: the haunches, the base of the tail, the nape of the neck, and between the shoulder blades.
+First, have a magnifying glass handy to help you see what you’re looking at.
+Start by checking fleas’ favorite places to hide.
+This includes the haunches, the base of the tail, the nape of the neck, and between the shoulder blades.
 If you’re having difficulty spotting the tiny white eggs on your dog or cat, use that magnifying glass to check your pet’s favorite lounge areas.

 Using a flea comb can also be helpful to track down flea eggs on your pet.
 Its long, fine teeth get between hairs to filter out the tiny white eggs.
 A flea comb will also reveal flea dirt on your pet.